fakereplace/fakereplace/readme.txt

  -Dorg.fakereplace.packages=${com.mycompany.myclasses}

-Where ${com.mycompany.myclasses} is the top level package of the classes that I am trying to hot replace.
+Where ${com.mycompany.myclasses} is the top level package of the classes that you want to hot replace.
 All classes in this package or sub packages are instrumented to allow them to be replaced.

 To set the JVM options you will probably need to modify your app servers